 "The song seemed to generate this persona for me in people's minds," he says.
 "People would say, 'How's your hobo life?'
 I'm not really a hobo!
 It's like a hobo, but it was about my core values.
 Thinking about things my parents told me that I keep close to my heart.
 Important not to put material values at the top of my list.
 Having few possessions was important to me, as a means for keeping loved ones closer."

-At that time a girlfriend prodded him to get out of London, travel more.
-So he busked his way around Europe, getting gigs where he could, making friends along the way, ultimately landing in Paris, and everything came together: He fell in with drummer Medi (a singer-songwriter in his own right, with an album released in 2011) as well as a manager and label who took a very active role in building up his name.
+At that time a girlfriend prodded him to get out of London and travel more.
+So he busked his way around Europe, getting gigs where he could, making friends along the way, ultimately landing in Paris, where everything came together.
+He fell in with drummer Medi (a singer-songwriter in his own right, with an album released in 2011) as well as a manager and label who took a very active role in building up his name.
 Even a month before his second album was released, he was startled to be recognized by two girls while waiting to get on a Eurostar train.
 When Hobo was released, it all took off.

 After the whirlwind of travel and performing that followed, those around him suggested he take a break.
 "But I'd heard of too many artists on their second album being stuck after a hit record, and I didn't want to be in that position," he says.

-So he set to writing fresh material while continuing the promotion of Hobo, plus his travels and explorations.
-Coming into the start of the new album process, with a full 28 songs ready to go.
+So he set to writing fresh material while continuing the promotion of Hobo, coming into the start of the new album process with a full 28 songs ready to go.
 That's where producer Tony Berg (Beck, Black Rebel Motorcycle Club, Michael Penn, Aimee Mann, Ozomatli) and his expertise came in.